amperity/amperity-docs/amperity_reference/source/connected_systems.rst

    * - **Walmart Connect**
      -
      - |system-yes|
-     - Use The Trade Desk API to send audiences to the Walmart demand-side platform.
+     - Use The Trade Desk API to send audiences to the Walmart demand-side platform and reach Walmart customers online and in-store.

    * - **Webhook (destination)**
      -